Blackberry Stain Removal - How To Remove Blackberry Stains

 Step 4: Rinse with cold water.

-Step 5: If no stain remains, wash as normal with either color bleach or chlorine bleach if safe for the fabric.
+Step 5: If no stain remains, wash as normal with either color safe bleach or chlorine bleach if safe for the fabric.
 If not, proceed to Step 6.

 Step 6: Apply hydrogen peroxide (or oxygen bleach in paste form) to the blackberry stain, if safe for the fabric.
-Let sit for a few minutes and then rinse well.
+Let it sit for a few minutes and then rinse well.
 Then, follow Step 5 above.

 In the alternative, you can also presoak the item in an oxygen bleach, such as Oxiclean.
 I myself did this on this stain (see the picture to the left) with great success.
 You can read exactly how I removed my blackberry stains here, where I share even more pictures and instructions.